NecronaLabs/Necrora_App/docs/getting-started/configuration.md

 ## Browser Settings

-For the best experience with Luna402:
+For the best experience with Necrona:

 ### Recommended Browser Settings

 1. **JavaScript**: Must be enabled
 2. **Cookies**: Allow for session management
-3. **Pop-ups**: Allow from Luna402 domain
+3. **Pop-ups**: Allow from Necrona domain
 4. **Auto-fill**: Can be enabled for convenience

 ### Performance Optimization